kkrull/apprenticeship-blog/_posts/2018-03-28-tdd-as-a-discipline.md

 And in the case of TDD, it's not clear if the adults in the room will be sadistic enough to alter the deal and give you bowl of brussel sprouts instead, as your "reward" for all that waiting.

-So if your vision of the finish line is *completing a draft of the production code* - and you assume that the production code resulting from a TDD session is exactly what you would have written anyway - the measured pace of writing no more code than you need to pass the tests may seem very slow, indeed.
+So if your vision of the finish line is *completing a draft of the production code* — and you assume that the production code resulting from a TDD session is exactly what you would have written anyway — the measured pace of writing no more code than you need to pass the tests may seem very slow, indeed.
 It may defy your sense of reason for somebody to spend the extra time doing TDD to reach a certain point in the development process, when you assume that writing code is a linear sequence of knowing what you want to write, starting at the top, and working your way to the bottom.

-*Sutained action in the face of contradictory facts?
+*Sustained action in the face of contradictory facts?
 Seems to me somebody's being a bit dogmatic!*

 ### There's no ground truth